mwmccoy/15-466-f21-base3/README.md

 How To Play:

 Press and hold space to move forward, and release space to stop.
-Do not move when the spotlights are on your character.
+Do not move when the spotlights are on your character, and use the music cues to know when they'll move onto you.

 Sources: N/A